31 Jan The Unique Charm of Brighton in Winter

 Imagine for a little while to be a British aristocrat spending some time at their countryside mansion, surrounded by beautiful antiques owned by your family since generations.
 Indulge yourself with delicious canapes and mouth-watering patisseries, sitting on the couch in front of the fireplace.
 I felt like stepping back in time, and you will too.

-Brighten your day with Brighton colorful street art
+Brighten your day with the colors of Brighton graffiti

-Add color to a gloomy day and go for a stroll to enjoy Brighton lively street art.
+Add color to a gloomy day and go for a stroll to enjoy Brighton graffiti.
 I liked most of the large murals along Kensington Street, and there are many more across the city.
-Urban art in Brighton may not be as exciting as Bristol street art, but you’ll spot some interesting paintings.
+Urban art in Brighton may not be as exciting as Bristol street art, but you’ll spot some interesting murals.

 How to get to Brighton